Trump Says Sotomayor, Ginsburg Should Recuse Themselves From Cases Involving Him

 In a meeting with Indian business leaders Tuesday, Trump said he believed the U.S. economy would be hurt "if the wrong person gets elected" in November.
 "Everything will come to a halt," he said.

-Trump also addressed the U.S. stock market's plunge Monday when the Dow fell more than 1,000 points, or 3.56 percent, amid fears that the coronavirus would become a global pandemic.
+Trump also addressed the U.S. stock market's plunge Monday, in which the Dow fell more than 1,000 points, or 3.56%, amid fears that the coronavirus would become a global pandemic.
 Trump tweeted Monday that the coronavirus "is very much under control in the USA" and that the "stock market starting to look very good to me."
 Earlier in the day Tuesday he said the stock market's plunge would "work out fine."
 Dow futures were up slightly after Trump's remarks Tuesday.

 On Monday, the White House sought an additional $2.5 billion from Congress to help in the fight against coronavirus.